-In our example, we will require just one invocation of InsertImmediatePredecessor to (automatically) handle all the possible cases.
+In our example, for Line #3, we will require just one invocation of InsertImmediatePredecessor to (automatically) handle all the possible cases.

 InsertImmediatePredecessor.insert(node, instrumentationCode);

 Using Higher-Level CFG Transformations

 Write barrier: Write a pass that instruments a program such that immediately before write to a scalar variable thisVar at runtime, a notification is displayed.